Scratcher-Studios/Explorer-Kura/docs/install.md

 In ExplorerKuraServer, change the TESTING_MODE variable to 1 (for Educator) or 2 (for Student).
 This will allow you to test if the installation has succeeded.

 ## Install via GitHub
-Download from the GitHub repository the zip, then copy the the following in some order:
+Download from the GitHub repository the zip, then place the following scripts in these following areas:

 ExplorerKuraClient goes into client (StarterPlayerScripts)